Kimberly Rorabaugh Abeyta, Au.D.

 Doctor of Audiology

-Dr. Bakal has special interests in aural rehabilitation and cochlear implants.
+Dr. Herbert has special interests in aural rehabilitation and cochlear implants.
 While in graduate school, she worked in a cochlear implant research laboratory and published her own research on a technology to improve outcomes for implanted patients.
-Dr. Bakal provides patient-centered care to ensure that each patient has hearing technology and strategies that work for their lifestyle.
-Dr. Bakal is a member of the American Speech-Language-Hearing Association (ASHA), where she holds a Certificate of Clinical Competency in Audiology (CCC-A).
+Dr. Herbert provides patient-centered care to ensure that each patient has hearing technology and strategies that work for their lifestyle.
+Dr. Herbert is a member of the American Speech-Language-Hearing Association (ASHA), where she holds a Certificate of Clinical Competency in Audiology (CCC-A).

-In her spare time, Dr. Bakal enjoys cooking, exploring local wineries, rock climbing and spending time with her fiancé and their families.
+In her spare time, Dr. Herbert enjoys cooking, exploring local wineries, rock climbing and spending time with her fiancé and their families.

 Audiology Fellow